The Wondrous Natural Heritage of Croatia

 I am very proud to introduce Miss Blanka Turkalj, very well known in the Plitvica Lakes Region as one of the most fully qualified Nature Park guides, together with her passion and warm personality, Blanka is sure to win the hearts of all that have the pleasure of meeting and travelling with her.

-Priced at 1250 Euro per person based on groups of 10-14 guests; twin-share 3 star accommodation; breakfast and one main 3 course meal per day; escorted by a fully qualified English speaking escort/guide; travelling in 1st class air-conditioned mini bus during the months of European Spring, April, May and Autumn.
+Priced at ……… Euro per person based on groups of 10-14 guests; twin-share 3 star accommodation; breakfast and one main 3 course meal per day; escorted by a fully qualified English speaking escort/guide; travelling in 1st class air-conditioned mini bus during the months of European Spring, March, April, May, and Autumn, September, October, November.

 Available for private tours priced according to number of guests…minimum 2 persons.